Jammy2211/PyAutoLens/docs/index.rst

 audience anyone with an interest in astronomy and cosmology.

-The software comes distributed with the **HowToLens** Jupyter notebook lectures, which are written assuming no previous knowledge about what gravitational lensing is and teach a new user the theory and statistics required analyse strong lens data.
+The software comes distributed with the **HowToLens** Jupyter notebook lectures, which are written assuming no previous knowledge about what gravitational lensing is and teach a new user the theory and statistics required to analyse strong lens data.
 Checkout `the howtolens section of the readthedocs <https://pyautolens.readthedocs.io/en/latest/howtolens/howtolens.html>`_.